Selvol™ Polyvinyl Alcohol Product Information

 • Selvol PVOHs 805, 823 and 840 are improved versions of our standard polymerization grades (Selvol PVOHs 205, 523 and 540, respectively).
 These products offer many advantages in emulsion polymerization applications, including better water solubility and lower foaming.

-• Selvol PVOH S-grades are similar to the standard grades.
+• Selvol PVOH S-grades are similar to our standard grades.
 However, they have a fine particle size so that more than 99% of the product passes through a U.S.S.
 80-mesh screen.
 These grades are available commercially as Selvol PVOHs 203S, 205S, 523S and 540S.

 • Ready-to-use, improved solution consistency